gu-lseg/intro-to-programming/source/introduction.rst

 We interact with python using the command program.

 You can find it by searching in the start prompt.

-A shortcut is to type `Windows + R` which launches run.
-Then search for `cmd.exe`.
+A shortcut:

+* Press these two keys together `Windows + R`
+* In the serach prompt that pops up enter and select `cmd.exe`.

 cmd.exe cheat sheet
 -------------------

-exit  - exit cmd.exe
+* exit  - exit cmd.exe
-cd    - change directory
+* cd    - change directory
-dir   - list the directory's contents copy  - copy a file or a directory move  - move a file or a directory mkdir - make a directory del   - delete a file or directory
+* dir   - list the directory's contents
+* copy  - copy a file or a directory
+* move  - move a file or a directory
+* mkdir - make a directory
+* del   - delete a file or directory

 Running Python
 --------------

-Typically when you install the windows python package, you select for it to add the executable (`python.exe`) to the system path.
+When you install python in windows it gives you the option to add the executable (`python.exe`) to your system path.

-Unfortunately our IT guys forgot to do this.
-So we need to specify the full path each time: `\Python34\python.exe`.
+Unfortunately we need to specify the full path each time: `\Python34\python.exe`.

 ::